Guidance for couples planning to get married or form a civil partnership in England, and venues hosting these events.

 It’s important that we all use personal judgement to manage our own risk.
 All of us can play our part by exercising common sense and considering the risks.
 There are steps everyone can take to reduce the risk of transmission:

 Anyone with symptoms of COVID-19, even if they’re mild, should not attend.
 This includes the couple, attendees, and anyone working or involved in the ceremony or reception.
 They should self-isolate immediately and get a PCR test.

 If someone has been instructed by NHS Test and Trace to self-isolate they must self-isolate and not attend.
 Please refer to guidance for households with possible or confirmed COVID-19 infection.

 People should wear a face covering in enclosed and crowded spaces.
 People are encouraged to respect other attendees and those working at events who may wish to adopt a more cautious approach.
-The government expects and recommends that people wear face coverings in crowded areas such as public transport.
 Please refer to the guidance on how to stay safe and stop the spread of COVID-19 for further information and the actions to take to reduce the chance of spreading COVID-19.

 The NHS COVID-19 app is a vital part of NHS Test and Trace in England and Wales.
 Using the app helps stop the spread of the virus by informing you that you have been in close contact with someone who has since tested positive for coronavirus, even if you don’t know each other.